The charge at Beersheba: The last great cavalry victory of WWI

 Very little happened in the region for the rest of 1915, as British forces based in Egypt were used in the failed Gallipoli landings from April to December of that year.

-However, following the withdrawal of the British forces from Gallipoli, there was an influx of manpower back into Egypt, which allowed Britain to prepare for an assault on the Ottoman controlled regions in the Middle East.
+Following the withdrawal of British forces from Gallipoli, there was a significant return of manpower to Egypt.
+This resurgence enabled Britain to prepare for an offensive against the Ottoman-held territories in the Middle East.

 Middle East campaign begins